yukikongju/Miscellaneous-Projects/InformationSpred/README.md

       information to be shared and cannot be shared partially
     - Each person is being assigned a parameter p which represent the probability of sharing an information
+    - Relationship are not symmetrical: if A considers B as a friends, the inverse is not necessarily true

 - Simulation 2: